 Sam was born January 15, 1921 in Prince George.
 Sam was the first child born after the Hubles moved off of the homestead and into Prince George.
 Sam remembered that his father still had interests in Summit Lake and McLeod Lake after the family had moved away from Giscome Portage.

 As an adult, Sam worked for the Canadian National Railway.
 He married Violet Elizabeth Shepherd and they had one son, Myles.
 Sam passed away on November 6, 1987.

 Dean Richard (Dean)

-In 1954 Dean tragically drowned after he fell out of a boat into the waters of Summit Lake.
+On October 30, 1954 Dean tragically drowned after he fell out of a boat into the waters of Summit Lake.
 He was only 24 years old at the time.